Being an environmental representative in middle school or high school: What can you do?

 The roles prescribed by the school do not always reflect the reality on the ground.
 Numerous constraints seem to prevent students from fully carrying out their responsibilities.

-What scope for creative freedom is available to them so that they can become “actors and creators, combining action and reflection, and thus contribute to change?
+What scope for creative freedom is available to them so that they can become “actors and creators, combine action and reflection, and thus contribute to change?
 Providing this scope requires a genuine shift in educational practices.
 It seems essential to examine the role given to eco-delegates in light of different school contexts.

 Evelyne Bois, Associate Professor of Education and Training Sciences, University of Orléans; Aurélie Zwang, Associate Professor of Education and Training Sciences.
 Environmental Education.
-Science Education, University of Montpellier and Mandarine Hugon, Associate Professor of Social Psychology of Development and Education, ERCAE Laboratory, University of Orléans
+Science Pedagogy, University of Montpellier and Mandarine Hugon, Associate Professor of Social Psychology of Development and Education, ERCAE Laboratory, University of Orléans

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.